memtest86plus/memtest86plus/README.md

 ## Trouble-shooting Memory Errors

-Please be aware that not all errors reported by PCMemTest are due to bad memory.
+Please be aware that not all errors reported by Memtest86+ are due to bad memory.
 The test implicitly tests the CPU, caches, and motherboard.
 It is impossible for the test to determine what causes the failure to occur.
 Most failures will be due to a problem with memory.
 When it is not, the only option